k1ut3h/goDB/README.md

 ---

 ## TODO:
-- store the incoming data into a hashmap
-- commands to store and retrieve data
-- data persistence
+- Improve README
+- Add more functionalities like DELETE, ROLLBACK etc..

 ## DOING:
+- nothing much

 ## DONE:
 - server that accepts connection
 - client that communicates with the server (cURL)
 - enable data transfer(GET/POST) between client and server
+- store the incoming data into a hashmap
+- commands to store and retrieve data
+- data persistence